-Coaching conversations are a way of caring for people who are dying or grieving which recognizes them as the expert on their own experience.
+Coaching conversations are a way of caring for people who are dying or grieving which recognises them as the expert on their own experience.
 Through powerful questions that help draw them out and deep listening of whatever they share, we can create an even safer place where they can express their normal feelings.
 Transformation occurs not by telling them how they should act or feel, but by walking with them where they are.

 Don Eisenhauer has worked, taught and written extensively in the area of end of life care.
 Now that the basics of coaching have been learned, you can join Don for 8 hours focused on Coaching at End of Life, where you will learn: